 Toggle: English / Spanish

-Hemolytic crisis is the rapid destruction of large numbers of red blood cells (hemolysis).
-The destruction occurs much faster than the body can produce new red blood cells.
+Hemolytic crisis occurs when large numbers of red blood cells are destroyed over a short time.
+The loss of red blood cells occurs much faster than the body can produce new red blood cells.

 Hemolysis - acute